wso2/docs-choreo-dev/en/docs/develop-components/manage-component-source-configurations.md

 #### Outbound connection configurations (`spec.outbound`)

 In the `spec.outbound` section, you can define `serviceReferences`.
-To define `serviceReferences`, you can use the service references generated in the Internal Marketplace when creating a service connection.
+To define `serviceReferences`, you can use the service references generated in the Service Catalog when creating a service connection.
 To copy the [outbound connection configurations](../sharing-and-reusing/use-a-connection-in-your-service/#use-a-connection-in-your-service), see the inline developer guide displayed when you create a connection.

 You must include the following configurations in the `serviceReferences` schema: